z1514/JSON/README.md

 **Building and testing in IDEA IDE(recommend)**

 Just clone the project into a local device and import this project as a Maven project into IDEA IDE.
-Now the user can read and run the XML class and XMLTest class directly to do the tests (for millstone 2, since there will be a difference between devices, using IDE is more stable).
+Now the user can read and run the XML class and XMLTest class directly to do the tests (for this project, since there will be a difference between devices, using IDE is more stable).

 **Building from the command line**